 What are Road Cracks?
-How they are Formed and Types of Road Cracks
+How they are Formed

 The common causes of pavement deterioration and degradation are overloading, seepage, improper or poor road surface drainage, lack of proper road maintenance, lack of proper design, adverse climatic conditions and some other factors.

 Road distresses disturb and adversely affect the traffic flow and traffic safety leading to poor performance of the road.
 They also cause an increase in fuel costs, result in time delay and prove troublesome for every road user.
 Identification of the road cracks at an early stage is essential as preventive road maintenance and effective remedial measures can be applied before the problem becomes too severe and the pavement fails.
 Pavement maintenance thus leads to enormous economic benefits in preventing the pavement from failing.
 Also, the distresses whether of a smaller or larger scale are a nuisance to the road users and may prove hazardous if neglected for a long period as their condition worsens with time.
 Proper, timely and selective road maintenance thus becomes an important principle which lengthens the life of the pavement and also reduces the cost of maintenance.